Dean of Students

 Summer Bridge Program

 Summer Bridge is a non-residential four-week academic program designed to assist a select group of newly admitted Educational Opportunity Program (EOP) freshmen with their transition from high school to college.
-During Summer Bridge students will learn academic skills necessary to succeed at CSU East Bay.
+During Summer Bridge students will learn academic skills necessary to succeed at Cal State East Bay.
 Additionally, students will meet dedicated faculty, staff and EOP students that challenge them to grow academically and personally.

 Division of Student Affairs